Relativistic fluids from relativistic dust

 To produce the invariant spacetime interval with this ruler, it must be able to measure time alongside the spatial lengths.
 Geometrically, this motivates adding a zeroth $t$ element to our vectors’ existing three $x$, $y$, and $z$.
 For example, a position vector is now

-\[\vec r = r^\alpha \vec e_\alpha.\]
+\[\vec r = r^\alpha \vec e_\alpha.\](To simplify the writing, Greek-letter indices like $\alpha, \beta, \mu, \nu$ implicitly range over 0, 1, 2, 3; Repeated upper–lower index pairs like ${^\beta}{_\beta}$ are implicitly summed over.
+Do not confuse them with exponents, which will always be outside parentheses!
+This notation is known as the Einstein summation convention.)

 This way, a spacetime displacement

-\[\d\vec s = s^\alpha \vec e_\alpha \equiv \d t\,\vec e_0 + \d x\,\vec e_1 + \d y\,\vec e_2 + \d z\,\vec e_3\]
+\[\d\vec s = s^\alpha \vec e_\alpha \equiv \d t\,\vec e_0 + \d x\,\vec e_1 + \d y\,\vec e_2 + \d z\,\vec e_3\]with components

-\[s^\alpha \to \begin{pmatrix} s^0 \\ s^1 \\ s^2 \\ s^3 \end{pmatrix} \equiv \begin{pmatrix} \d t \\ \d x \\ \d y \\ \d z \end{pmatrix}\]
+\[s^\alpha \to \begin{pmatrix} s^0 \\ s^1 \\ s^2 \\ s^3 \end{pmatrix} \equiv \begin{pmatrix} \d t \\ \d x \\ \d y \\ \d z \end{pmatrix}\]has the spacetime interval (again, summing over repeated index pairs)

-\[(\d\vec s)^2 = \eta_{\alpha\beta} s^\alpha s^\beta,\]
+\[(\d\vec s)^2 = \eta_{\alpha\beta} s^\alpha s^\beta,\]where

-\[\vec\eta = \eta_{\alpha\beta} \ (\vec e^\alpha \otimes \vec e^\beta)\]
+\[\vec\eta = \eta_{\alpha\beta} \ (\vec e^\alpha \otimes \vec e^\beta)\]is the Minkowskian metric with components

-\[\eta_{\alpha\beta} \to \begin{pmatrix} -1 \\ & 1 \\ & & 1 \\ & & & 1 \end{pmatrix}.\]
+\[\eta_{\alpha\beta} \to \begin{pmatrix} -1 \\ & 1 \\ & & 1 \\ & & & 1 \end{pmatrix}.\](When dealing with objects having two indices, the left index corresponds to the row, and the right index the column.
+For instance, because the metric is symmetric, $\eta_{\alpha\beta} = \eta_{\beta\alpha}$.)

 The metric is useful for a lot of things (see the links above for more details), but most fundamentally, it underscores an interweaving of space and time that is thematic throughout special and general relativity.
 This means